Skyshader77/Lacryma-Hydra/chapter8.typ

 "You are a soldier, are you not?
 Do not lie to me.
 The thrill of danger arouses you."

+"Only the craven seeks violence."

+"Do not bore me with morality."

 His lips stood inches away from hers.
 Nix touched his warm hand.
 Sweat ran from his forehead.
 Was today the day an Elysian handmaiden conquered a Medean prince?
 The Elysian poets would dissect this story until the end of times.

-"Are you sure?" he said.
+"Are you sure?" he said as colors rose in his face.

 "Only if you can keep a secret."